You might need a nerd if…

 We’ll make sure your replacement motherboard is compatible with your other hardwareIf you go with us, you can have peace of mind that we’ll install the correct hardware for your system.
 We won’t simply install the hardware we keep in stock and hope for the best.
 This minimizes your risk of further problems down the line.

 Your computer won’t get sent to the other side of the worldOther companies may send your computer away to a separate service facility to be repaired (frequently in China).
 This adds weeks of extra shipping time to your repair and it greatly increases the risk of additional damage in transit.
 Visit The Nerds: Having motherboard problems?
-Come in to our Sacramento computer repair shop or one of our other shop locations across California and Oregon to get your computer fixed today!
+Visit our Sacramento repair shop to get your motherboard fixed.
+Or one of our other shop locations across California and Oregon to get your computer fixed today!

 Our philosophy at Nerds On Call is that if we say we’ll repair your computer, it will be us who does it.
 We only work with nerds we’ve personally recruited and who we’d trust with our own equipment.
 You’ll get your computer back faster and you can have peace of mind that a highly skilled Nerd performed the repair.
 When it comes to replacing something as critical as your motherboard, you should only work with someone you trust.
 Nerds On Call is a stalwart band of tech gurus who know computers back to front.
 We’ll fix your motherboard problems without fuss or delay.
 Just call us at 1-800-919-6373 or fill out our contact form.